jonathan9879/Hangman/README.md

 - correct_guesses: Stores a list that contains all the letters that have been already succsesfully guessed.
 It's length is the same is host_word.

+- english_words: Stores a list of easy english words for the computer to chose from.

+- hangman_parts: Stores a dictionary that as keys has numbers from 7 to 1 and as values the part the hangman loses for each stage of the game.

+- screen: The turtle library screen.

+- pen: The turtle library pen.

 ## Functions
-- process_turn(letter): It inputs a letter choosen by a player.
+- turn(guess, correct_guess, n_pieces_left): It inputs a letter choosen by a player.
 If the letter has already been discovered it asks again for a letter.
 If it hasn't been discovered yet and it is a correct guess, it saves the letter in it's corresponding index in correct_guesses (if no letters to dicover the player has won).
 If the letter is a wrong guess, it draws the corresponding hangman part (if no parts left the player has lost).
-It returns None.
+It returns an updated correct_guess list and and updated n_pieces_left.

 - player_lost(): If there aren't more hangman parts to draw return True.
 Else return False.

 - player_won(): If there aren't more letters to discover return True.
 Else return False.

+- draw_hangman_pieces(piece, pen): It draws a the corresponding hangman part.